Blog / EPPP Pass Rates: First-Time, PsyD vs PhD, and Retakes

 What we know: The disparities are real and persistent.
 They likely reflect a combination of factors including differential access to high-quality prep resources, the financial burden of prep programs (which disproportionately affects candidates from underrepresented groups who may carry higher student debt), potential cultural bias in exam content, and systemic inequities in graduate training.

-What this means for you as a candidate: If you're from an underrepresented group, the data is not destiny.
+What this means for you as a candidate: If you're from an underrepresented group, the data is not destiny, and the population-level numbers reflect a problem in the testing system, not in you.
 Structured, adaptive prep methods can close gaps that result from differential access to resources.
 The key is using your diagnostic results to drive your study plan rather than relying on a one-size-fits-all approach.

 How Hard Is the EPPP, Really?

-People ask this constantly.
+People ask this constantly (we go deep on it in is the EPPP hard?).
 Here's my honest answer.

 The content isn't harder than what you learned in graduate school.
 You've already been exposed to virtually everything on the exam.
 The difficulty comes from three things: